-- 6.47.
-The operating organization is required to operate the disposal facility in accordance with a valid authorization and the safety case approved by the regulatory body; these should be in accordance with the operating organization's management system and include written operating procedures. - 6.48.
-At a borehole disposal facility, the operational period should commence after construction and should include appropriate commissioning activities-see para.
-6.56.
+- 6.50.
+The operating organization is required to operate the disposal facility in accordance with a valid authorization and the safety case approved by the regulatory body; the operating organization's management system should be compatible with the authorization and safety case and should include written operating procedures. - 6.51.
+At a borehole disposal facility, the operational period should commence after appropriate commissioning activities.
 Disposal operations include waste receipt and checking that the waste is consistent with the waste acceptance criteria, waste emplacement (including the emplacement of backfill between waste packages), and backfilling and sealing the borehole.
 Predisposal management operations (including temporary storage of waste and waste conditioning) may be performed immediately before waste emplacement (e.g. using a mobile hot cell such as the one described in Ref.
 [22] or the Mobile Tool Kit Facility described in Ref.
 [23]).
-Decommissioning and closure are addressed in paras 6.78 to 6.82. - 6.49.
+Decommissioning and closure are addressed in paras 6.79 to 6.83. - 6.52.
 The operating organization should describe in the safety case how the facility is to be commissioned and operated.
-The operating organization should describe in the safety case how doses to workers are to be controlled under normal circumstances and what arrangements will be in place to protect workers and members of the public in abnormal situations (e.g. events and accidents). - 6.50.
-The regulatory body should review and assess the safety case and inspect the operations to satisfy itself that: - (a) The operating organization is applying its management system to ensure safe operation of the disposal facility; - (b) The operations do not compromise safety functions on which the post-closure safety of the facility depends; - (c) Only waste that complies with the waste acceptance criteria is accepted for disposal in the facility see paras 6.57 to 6.65.
+The operating organization should describe in the safety case how doses to workers are to be controlled under normal circumstances and what arrangements will be in place to protect workers and members of the public in abnormal situations (e.g. events and accidents). - 6.53.
+The regulatory body should review and assess the safety case and inspect the operations to satisfy itself that: - (a) The operating organization is applying its management system to ensure safe operation of the disposal facility; - (b) The operations do not compromise safety functions on which the post-closure safety of the facility depends; - (c) Only waste that complies with the waste acceptance criteria is accepted for disposal in the facility see paras 6.58 to 6.66.